 BROWN, George William.
-25.10.1870 — 4.12.1932.
+Hartford co., Maryland 25.10.1870 — Hartford CT (?)
+4.12.1932.
 U.S. Missionary and Indologist.
 Son of a farmer in Hartford co., Maryland.
 Studies at Hiram College in Ohio, A.B.
 1897, M.A.
 1898.
-Missionary in Central India in 1900–1917, with intervals at home, where he presented his Ph.D. dissertation in Indology under Bloomfield at Johns Hopkins in 1910.
+Missionary in Central India in 1900–1917, with intervals at home (1908-10), where he presented his Ph.D. dissertation in Indology under Bloomfield at Johns Hopkins in 1910.
 Worked as teacher and vicat in Harda, from 1904 in Jabalpur.
 After returning to home, he was Professor at Transylvania College, Dean of College of Missions in Indianapolis, and Head of India Department at Kentucky School of Missions (Hartford Seminary Foundation).
 Married 1891 Virginia Clark Archer (née Clark, widow of John Archer and mother of —> J. C. Archer), father of —> W. Norman Brown.

 Brown was interested in NIA and Dravidian languages and in Indian religion, emphasizing the Dravidian element in Indian thought.